Some dogs become distressed if left alone

 - make sure your dog is properly cared for by a responsible person when you are away

-- ensure that if someone else is looking after your dog they understand its needs and any special requirements that it may have - they also have a legal responsibility to ensure its welfare
+- make sure that if someone else is looking after your dog they understand its needs and any special requirements that it may have - they also have a legal responsibility for its welfare

 - never leave your dog unsupervised with another animal or person who may deliberately or accidentally harm or frighten it